efokschaner/draft-fokschaner-htjp/draft-fokschaner-htjp.md

 # Acknowledgements
 {: numbered="no"}
+The author thanks Peter Phillips for the suggestion of the Anti-HTJP-Nonce header.
-The author wishes to thank anyone who has ever built a tool or a technology that made people ask "Why?".
+The author also wishes to thank anyone who has ever built a tool or a technology that made people ask "Why?".